Shimizu Bank to Tie Up with SBI Holdings

 - Русский

 Tokyo, Feb.
-18 (Jiji Press)--Shimizu Bank <8364> said Tuesday that it will form a capital and business tie-up with major Japanese online financial services firm SBI Holdings Inc. <8473>.
+18 (Jiji Press)--Shimizu Bank <8364> said Tuesday that it will form a capital and business alliance with major Japanese online financial services firm SBI Holdings Inc. <8473>.

 They will hold shares in each other, with SBI acquiring an equity stake of up to 3 pct in the regional bank based in the central Japan city of Shizuoka.